 This episode's title is an allusion to a famous quotation by Benjamin Disraeli

 : "I have climbed to the top of the greasy pole".
-In Disraeli's case, it referred to achieving high political office (Prime Minister of the United Kingdom) while being of Jewish parentage.
+In Disraeli's case, it referred to achieving high political office (Prime Minister of the United Kingdom) whilst being of Jewish parentage.
 See more